How to | 14 Juli 2020

 Prerequisites

-This lesson assumes that you want to integrate the OPC Unified Architecture (a.k.a OPC UA) protocol with the Cybus Connectware.
-To understand the basic concepts of the Connectware, please checkout the Technical Overview lesson.
-To follow along with the example, you will also need a running instance of the Connectware.
-If you don’t have that, learn How to install the Connectware.
-Although we focus on OPC UA here, we will ultimately access all data via MQTT.
-So you should also be familiar with MQTT.
-If in doubt, head over to our MQTT Basics lesson.
+This guide is to help you connect to an OPC UA server, using Connectware.
+It assumes that you understand the fundamental Connectware concepts.
+For that you can check out the Technical Overview.
+To follow the example, you should have a Connectware instance running.
+If you don’t have that, learn Installing Cybus Connectware.
+Although we focus on OPC UA here, you should also be familiar with MQTT.
+If in doubt, head over to MQTT Basics.

 Introduction